Metro Victoria

 Current Strategies

-From a seller’s perspective, more of the structural and macro changes now in play tend to influence prices downward or keep them capped, so this year may still be a better time to sell than in a few years’ time, particularly for more commoditized product.
-Remember that the detached, townhouse, and apartment markets are on different trajectories, with detached still relatively stronger and apartments under more downward pressure.
+From a seller's perspective, structural and macro changes continue to influence prices.
+The detached and townhouse markets currently favour sellers, while the apartment market is balanced.
+This year may still be a better time to sell than in a few years' time, particularly for detached properties.
+Remember that the three market segments are on different trajectories, with detached and townhouses relatively stronger and apartments under more downward pressure over the longer term.

 Professional Advice